Agriculture and farming practices – Agriculture

 One of our AB Agri consultants with a client farmer on their farm in Somerset, UK One of our AB Agri consultants with a client farmer on their farm in Somerset, UK

 Industry groups and bodies play an essential role in agriculture.
-They help to improve food production standards and represent agricultural businesses in interactions with audiences such as consumers and governments.
+They help to improve food production standards and represent agricultural businesses in interactions with stakeholders such as consumers and governments.
 AB Agri businesses and employees actively participate in industry organisations at national and international levels.

-These include representation on the Agriculture Industries Confederation (AIC), the European Feed Manufacturers' Federation (FEFAC), the International Feed Industry Federation (IFIF), Global Feed LCA Institute (GFLI), the Global Dairy Platform (GDP) and the British Equestrian Trade Association (BETA), to name just a few.
+These include representation on the Agriculture Industries Confederation (AIC), the European Feed Manufacturers' Federation (FEFAC), the International Feed Industry Federation, the Global Feed LCA Institute, the Global Dairy Platform and the British Equestrian Trade Association, to name just a few.

 Responsible agriculture, biodiversity and land use

-For AB Agri, more sustainable ecosystems relate to both individual farms and whole food systems, where land use is optimised for food production, carbon storage, energy generation and human use.
+For AB Agri, more sustainable ecosystems relate to both individual farms and whole food systems, where land use is optimised for food and feed production, carbon storage, energy generation and human use.
 Nutrients are retained within the agri-food ecosystem and distributed to wherever they can have the greatest value.

 There are three interconnected principles which underpin AB Agri’s priorities for action in this area: